andr3wmac/IronMogFF7/README.md

 # Requirements
 - Windows
 - PS1 Emulator (DuckStation or BizHawk recommended)
-- Final Fantasy VII US NTSC (SCUS-94163)
+- Final Fantasy VII US NTSC or [CSR v0.13.0](https://github.com/individualcontributordev/Final-Fantasy-7-CSR)

 The mod is designed to be played with an emulator and cannot be played on console.
 To ensure the best experience with the mod, please use your emulator's default settings.
 We recommend avoiding features like Runahead, as they may conflict with the mod's internal logic.